 Many different types of listening and reading material are used to enable you to understand the language you might encounter abroad.
-This covers up-to-date articles from magazines of interest to young people, ads and signs.
 You will have the opportunity to work with the German assistant, individually and within a group.

 You will also learn to write and give your opinions on different topics.